Everything you need to know...

 Home students

-Our tuition fee for UK students starting part-time study in 2024/25 is £4,625 per year (based on studying 60 credits per year).
-These fees are regulated by the UK government and are therefore subject to changes in government policy.
+Our tuition fee for UK students on part-time undergraduate courses in 2025/26 is £4,770 per year (based on studying 60 credits per year).
+These fees are regulated by the UK government and therefore subject to change in future years.

 If you are studying an undergraduate course, postgraduate pre-registration course or postgraduate research course over more than one academic year then your tuition fees may increase in subsequent years in line with Government regulations or UK Research and Innovation (UKRI) published fees.
 More information can be found in our terms and conditions under student fees regulations.